Mini0nL0ver/PeekOrd/README.md

 # PeekOrd
 **A minimal python library for peeking ordering algorithms.**

-This library will provide a list extension containing wrapped objects that will record and log information gained by comparisons (<, >) and proivide:
+This library will provide a list extension containing wrapped objects that will record and log information gained by comparisons (<, >) and provide:
 * A selection of snapshots that can be queried for:
   * Information content in bits or nats.
   * Known order.